kreeedit/KONI/README.md

 imitations, and formulaic echoes across ancient and Byzantine Greek — built for the realities of a heavily inflected, dialectally varied language.

-⚠️ Read this first: KONI touches sources with very different legal status (from MIT and CC BY-SA to copyrighted/restricted materials like the TLG).
-What it may redistribute, what it only builds locally, and what is off-limits are spelled out in the NOTICE file.
-That file is not an afterthought — it is the difference between a tool you can publish and one you can only run privately.

 ---

 ## 1. A machine-readable Canon index